MicrosoftDocs/well-architected/well-architected/cost/provision-datastores.md

 #### How can I save money if my data is on-premises and already on SQL server?

-If the on-premises data is already on a SQL server, it might be a natural choice.
 The on-premises license with Software Assurance can be used to bring down the cost if the workload is eligible for [Azure Hybrid Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/).
 This option applies for Azure SQL Database (PaaS) and SQL Server on Azure Virtual Machines (IaaS).

 For open-source databases such as MySQL, MariaDB, or PostGreSQL, Azure provides managed services that are easy to provision.